-This tour combines breathtaking landscapes, rich history, and cultural immersion, making it an unforgettable adventure.
+This tour combines breathtaking landscapes, rich history, and unique cultural immersion.
 From exploring traditional markets to witnessing the sunrise over Machu Picchu, every moment is designed to awe.
-Experience the essence of the Upper Sacred Valley and the mystery of the Incas with expert guides.
+With expert guides, experience the essence of the Upper Sacred Valley and the mystery of the Incas.

-Finally, Machu Picchu is the most famous of all the Inca sites.
-The "Lost City of the Incas" is situated high in the Andes Mountains and can only be reached by train or foot.
-When visiting Machu Picchu, be sure to hike to Huayna Picchu for incredible site views.
+And the next day, Machu Picchu will wait for you!
+It is the most famous of all the Inca sites.
+The "Lost City of the Incas" is situated high in the Andes Mountains and can only be reached by train or on foot through the famous Inca Trail, or even through the Salkantay trek of 4 days.

 Tour Highlights: